 The consultant team will prepare a list of questions, ranking criteria, and graphics for the surveys to provide to the TxDOT Dallas District for approval.
 This may include photographs and geographic information system (GIS) based maps.
-After the content is approved by TxDOT Dallas District, and if it is determined that MetroQuest is the appropriate tool, TPP PI section will complete setup.
-TxDOT will provide the data results from the MetroQuest surveys to the consultant team for further analysis.
 The consultant team will provide the results of the data analysis in an agreed upon format for the TxDOT Dallas District review.